nalamat/ears/README.md

 ## Resources

-Inspired by and partially rewritten from Neurobehavior by Brad Buran: https://bitbucket.org/bburan/neurobehavior
+Inspired by and partially rewritten from NeuroBehavior by Brad Buran: https://bitbucket.org/bburan/neurobehavior

 Electronic circuits: